-This course introduces the fundamentals of the pathophysiology and nutritional management of imbalances of body weight, diabetes, and monitoring of nutritional status and the development, implementation, and evaluation of nutritional care plans.
+This course introduces the fundamentals of the pathophysiology and nutritional management of disease and monitoring of nutritional status and the development, implementation, and evaluation of nutritional care plans.
 Specialized nutrition support techniques and drug-nutrient interactions are also studied.

-PREREQUISITE: Foods and Nutrition 212 and Biology 122 Three lecture hours and 1 hour tutorial
+PREREQUISITES: Foods and Nutrition 212, Foods and Nutrition 351 and Biology 122